Driving license: Applying for the transfer of a foreign driving license

 Note:

-- Passport or identity card
+- Passport or ID Card

-- Valid foreign driver's license, original and copy
+- Valid foreign driver’s license (original and copy)

 Your foreign driver’s license must still be valid at the time you apply for a German driver’s license (exception: EU/EEA driver’s licenses).